astronomer/airflow-guides/guides/soda-data-quality.md

       valid values: ['val1', 'val2', 'val3', 'val4']
 ```

 Save the YAML instructions above in a filed called `checks.yml` and make it available to your Airflow environment.
-Astro CLI users can place the file into the `/include` directory.
+If you use the Astro CLI, you can place this file in your `/include` directory.

 ### Step 3: Install the Soda Core package

 The `soda-core-snowflake` package needs to be installed in your Airflow environment.
-Astro CLI users can add the following line to the `requirements.txt` file:
+If you use the Astro CLI, you can do this by adding the following line to the `requirements.txt` file:

 ```text
 soda-core-snowflake